-Next course delivery: May to August 2017
+Next course delivery: May to July 2025

 This course is now available to individuals residing outside of Canada.
-Please contact Program Coordinator, Maxine Reitsma at email@example.com or 250-721-8481 for more information.
+Please contact Program Coordinator, Ann Greenwood at email@example.com or 250-721-8627 for more information.

-- monitoring and evaluation planning
+- reporting; and ethics and quality assurance in monitoring and evaluation

-Develop a monitoring and evaluation plan that engages stakeholders; uses culturally appropriate, reliable and valid data collection tools; and facilitates use.
+- Develop a monitoring and evaluation plan that engages stakeholders; uses culturally appropriate, reliable and valid data collection tools; and facilitates use.

-Differentiate monitoring and evaluation approaches and uses and identify considerations that influence the choice of approach.
+- Differentiate monitoring and evaluation approaches and uses and identify considerations that influence the choice of approach.

-Describe the role of theory in monitoring and evaluation and identify a theoretical basis for your evaluation plan.
+- Describe the role of theory in monitoring and evaluation and identify a theoretical basis for your evaluation plan.

-Apply evaluation competencies and standards and appreciate ethical considerations throughout the monitoring and evaluation process.
+- Apply evaluation competencies and standards and appreciate ethical considerations throughout the monitoring and evaluation process.

-Admission to the PSC in Population Health Data Analysis or permission of the Faculty Advisor.
+- Admission to the PSC in Population Health Data Analysis or permission of the Faculty Advisor

 Instructor: Marla Steinberg